lupasearch/lupasearch-client/docs/components/search-results.md

 - `isInStock` - a function to determine whether given product is in stock.
 It receives a full original document from search results.
 If product is out of stock, it cannot be added to the cart;

 - `idKey` - a key that references a unique document identifier.
 Used in analytics to track document clicks.

+- `titleKey` - a key that references a document title (name).
+Used to report events to your tracker.

 Configure product card.
 Configuration consists of two main sections: `badges` and `card`.
 Badges are small items, describing the product, placed on the product card.